 Using a place based approach the Academy and its partners bought together people impacting various parts of the public health system within their locality.
 Accessing networks, expertise and varied perspectives.
 The Academy and its partners translated national tools and theory/concepts of whole systems working into practice.
 The events were very positively evaluated.

 Following evaluation of the London obesity learning exchanges a bespoke approach for Kent, Surrey and Sussex was identified.

-From February to April 2018 there will be a series of five learning exchanges across Kent, Surrey and Sussex (KSS).
-Taking learning from the London events these aim to encourage and support system working.
+From February to April 2018 there were a series of five learning exchanges across Kent, Surrey and Sussex (KSS).
+Taking learning from the London events these aimed to encourage and support system working.